-A person has been treated for smoke inhalation following a fire that broke out outside a conservatory in Meopham, near Gravesend, on Saturday, 17 May 2025.
+A person was treated for smoke inhalation after a blaze erupted outside a conservatory in Meopham, near Gravesend, on Saturday, 17 May 2025.

-Kent Fire and Rescue Service was alerted to the blaze at a property on Wrotham Road at 5:24pm.
-Two fire engines were dispatched to the scene, arriving shortly before 5:50pm.
+Kent Fire and Rescue Service swooped on a fire at a property on Wrotham Road, called in at 5:24pm.
+Two fire engines roared to the scene, arriving just before 5:50pm.

-A spokesperson for Kent Fire and Rescue confirmed that the fire was accidental and is believed to have been caused by discarded smoking materials.
+A Kent Fire spokesperson revealed the fire was accidental, likely sparked by discarded smoking materials.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.